AN ESSENTIAL GUIDE FOR MEN'S SHAVE

 Use a Pre-Shave Oil to Prep Skin and Hair

 A pre-shave oil creates a thin, virtually invisible protective layer over top the skin.
-It’s just present enough to help the razor glide smoothly over skin to improve the shave.
-The pre-shave oil also helps soften whiskers and nourish the skin to ensure fewer side effects moving ahead.
+It helps the razor glide smoothly over skin to improve the shave.
+The pre-shave oil also helps soften whiskers and nourish the skin to minimize irritation and bumps.
 Apply it to dried skin, after cleansing and exfoliating.

-When you apply the best men's shave cream, do so in an upward motion to help lift the hairs up and away from the face.
-It'll make it easier to catch in the razor, resulting in a smoother, more precise shave overall.
-The type of shave cream or oil you use is up to you.
-This is an opportunity to choose a scent that is uplifting for those morning shave rituals.
+When you applying the men's shave cream, do it in an upward motion to help lift the hairs up and away from the face.
+It'll make it easier to catch in the blade, resulting in a smoother, more precise shave overall.
+The type of shaving cream or oil you use is up to you.
+Choose a formula that feels good to you and a scent that is uplifting and invigorating for those morning shave rituals.

 Shave with the Grain, Using a Clean and Sharp Razor